cromlehg/RomadDefenseToken/README.md

 There is a special function to return 3rd party tokens that were sent by mistake (function retrieveTokens()).
 Each stage has a direct minting function in wei.
 This is made to support the external payment gateways.

-### Contracts contains
+### Contracts contain
 1. _RomadDefenseToken_ - Token contract
 2. _PreICO_ - PreICO contract
 3. _ICO_ - ICO contract
-4. _Configurator_ - contract with main configuration for production
 4. _TeamWallet_ - wallet for freeze team tokens
+5. _EarlyInvestorsWallet_ - wallet for freeze early investors tokens
+6. _Configurator_ - contract with main configuration for production

 ### How to manage contract
 To start working with contract you should follow next steps: